fspindle/ustk/README.md

 #### Dependencies

+- **visp source code**

     This UsTK project needs [ViSP](https://visp.inria.fr) as third-party.
 For compilation, UsTK is considered as a set of ViSP external modules.
-Thus ViSP and UsTK have to be compiled together.
+Thus ViSP and UsTK source code have to be compiled together.

+- **vtk package**

+    ustk_gui module requires at least vtk-6.0.0 or a more recent version.
+To install vtk:

+    - on ubuntu 14.04 or 16.04

+            $ sudo apt-get install libvtk6-dev

+    - on OSX:

+            $ brew update
+            $ brew install homebrew/science/vtk

 #### How to build UsTK libraries